School is out, kids are home for the summer, and they’re probably asking you, “What are we gonna do today?”

 7. Free Movie Nights

 You can catch a free outdoor movie at a few places in the Birmingham area this summer!
 Be sure to bring your own blanket and show up early to claim a good spot.

-Birmingham: Flicks Among the Flowers at the Birmingham Botanical Gardens is showing Hitch on June 6 and Jaws on July 18.
+Birmingham: Flicks Among the Flowers at the Birmingham Botanical Gardens is showing The Sandlot on June 5 and Field of Dreams on July 17.
 (Admission is free but there is a suggested $5 donation).
-The movie starts at 8 p.m. but doors open at 6 p.m. so there’s plenty of time to snag a good spot.
+The movie starts at 8 p.m. but the Gardens open at 6 p.m. so there’s plenty of time to snag a good spot.